 Supplemental folic acid lowers LDL, homocysteine in type 2 diabetics

 August 7 2017.
-A trial reported in the August 2017 issue of Nutrition Research and Practice resulted in improvement in homocysteine and low-density lipoprotein (LDL) cholesterol levels, as well as other factors in postmenopausal women with type 2 diabetes.
+A trial reported in the August 2017 issue of Nutrition Research and Practice resulted in improvement in homocysteine and low-density lipoprotein (LDL) cholesterol levels in postmenopausal women with type 2 diabetes who were given folic acid supplements.
 Having a high level of homocysteine, a toxic byproduct of metabolism, is a risk factor for cardiovascular disease in type 2 diabetic patients.

 “Folic acid supplementation may improve the cardiovascular health of postmenopausal women with diabetes,” authors Aswathy Vijayakumar of Ewha Woman’s University and colleagues remark in their introduction.
 “In particular, folic acid supplementation has been shown to reduce homocysteine levels and improve vascular health in different study populations.”